 What does the student know about the topic?
 This is a list of questions that the student attempts “cold” to give the tutor/teacher an idea of where the student is at.

 Follows the background check and is given to those students who demonstrate proficiency in the skills present in the background section.
 The students working on the Quick check have yet to require guidance in the work to date.
 These questions are more wordy and make use of the skills covered in the background section of the program.

 Attempted once the student has satisfactorily completed the Background, Quick check and/or Module.
-The practice papers are designed to give the students the importance of monitoring their time.
-The five practice papers have time limits of 20 minutes through to 50 minutes.
-The final practice replicates the actual online assessment that the student will be sitting.
-A timer is in situ so students are able to monitor their time throughout the practice tests.
+The practise quizzes are designed to give the students the importance of monitoring their time.
+The five practise quizzes have time limits of between 20 and 60 minutes.
+The six final quizzes replicate the online assessment that the student views.
+A timer is in situ so students are able to monitor their time throughout the practise quizzes.